panwarlsweet/VBFHbb2016/VBF_combine/README.md

 ```
 combine  -M GoodnessOfFit ../datacards/datacard_vbfHbb_2016_m125.txt --X-rtd ADDNLL_RECURSIVE=0  --minimizerTolerance=0.0001 --algo=saturated
 ```
+Here are couple of scipts how the toys were submitted: src/nolimit/ and in toys_Fit one can find new plotting scipts for toys/data agreements

 # Bias studies
 Bias studies were done on several functions.
 Several scipts are available to extract expected limits, make toys, etc with other functions: